rickwassing/cicada-develop/docs/overview-interface.rst

 .. note::

     Events that are of type ``manual``, ``reject`` or ``customEvent`` can be manually editted.
 Events that are created by algorithms or are imported from files have a different event type, and cannot be manually editted.
-The reason for this is to enable repeatability of analysis pipelines.
-To edit an event created by an algorithm or imported from file, use the appropriate ``edit`` button to reassign the event type to ``manual``.
+The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
+To edit an event created by an algorithm or imported from file, use the appropriate ``edit`` button to reassign the event type to ``manual`` (see :ref:`below <overview-interface-edit-sleep-window>`.

 .. figure:: images/overview-interface-5.png
     :align: center
     :width: 451px

     **Edit Event**.
 You can edit the event label, its onset and duration.
-(1) Use the dropdown menu to reassign an event label, or select ``Custom Label`` to specify your own short, specific and informative event label.
-(2) Change the onset of the event.
-(3) Change the duration of the event.
-(4) You can delete this single event by using the ``Delete`` button, or confirm any changes with the ``Edit`` button, or abort with ``Cancel``.
+Use the dropdown menu to reassign an event label, or select ``Custom Label`` to specify your own short, specific and informative event label (1).
+Change the onset of the event (2) or the duration of the event (3).
+Delete this single event by using the ``Delete`` button, or confirm any changes with the ``Edit`` button, or abort with ``Cancel`` (4).

 .. warning::
     When you change the event onset, for example from ``07:30`` to ``08:00``, the event offset will also be 30 minutes later.
 Similarly, if you change the duration of the event, for example from ``1h 0m`` to ``1h 30m``, the event offset will also be 30 minutes later.
 Adjust both the event onset and duration accordingly to keep the event offset fixed.